Are Apples (iPhone) and Oranges (Android) interchangeable?

 Tom Dougherty, CEO – Stealing Share

-There seems to be an Apples vs Oranges (Droid or Android would be more accurate) tug of war in the media these days as they consider the battle for dominance by the two top smart phones.
+There seems to be an Apples (iPhone) vs Oranges (Android) tug of war in the media these days as they consider the battle for dominance by the two top smart phones.

 There is even an article written called “iPhone, Android neck-and-neck as ‘most desired’ smartphone in U.S.”

 “What if the Mercedes Benz cost the same as the Camry?
 What would be the most popular then?”

 It makes sense to compare the two because both are smart phones and both represent the public’s concept of the category of smart phones.
 But they are not the same.
 Not by a long shot.
 One, the iPhone 4 is preferred by far over the other.
 How can I say this?
 Simple.
 Because the iPhone is the only one that carries a meaningful brand.